heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 BufferedReader br = new BufferedReader(reader);
 ```

-Notice that this time, it opens the file using a `FileInputStream` class as
+Notice that this time, it opens the input file using a `FileInputStream` class
-binary data.
+as binary data.
 It then uses the class `InputStreamReader` to decode the binary
 data to text data using the `UTF-8` character encoding.
 And finally, it uses the
 `BufferedReader` class to read the text data with a buffer.